Europeanisation meets democracy from below:

 Design of “Ideas go public Labs”

 “Ideas go public Labs” combine a project team meeting, followed by an intense workshop and a public outreach event.
-All public events for the wider public, which will include representatives from civic initiatives from below.
+All public events for the wider public will include representatives from civic initiatives from below.
 The inclusion of the civic initiatives from below will be enabled by the regional network of IDESE (see above).
-Young researchers nominated by the project partners will play a very prominent and active role in the “Ideas go public Labs”, i.e. taking part in the public debate as well as being featured in YouTube-videos and podcasts that will be produced to feature main results and achievements of each of the six “Ideas go public Labs”.
+Young researchers nominated by the project partners will play a very prominent and active role in the “Ideas go public Labs”, i.e. taking part in the public debate as well as being featured in YouTube-videos that will be produced to feature main results and achievements of each of the six “Ideas go public Labs” and the Summer School.

 45 Policy Briefs